orbnose/require-login-django/README.md

 The middleware wraps view calls in the [login_required](https://docs.djangoproject.com/en/4.1/topics/auth/default/#the-login-required-decorator) decorator from Django.
 By default, it looks for a URL pattern of */accounts/login/*, etc., and looks for templates in */registration/*.

+Note that the URLConf for this app assumes a view with name of **'index'**.
+The app will offer a link back to the assumed index after changing a password.

 Quick start
 -----------
 1. Run python -m pip install git+https://github.com/orbnose/require-login-django#egg=require-login-django